 - Automated data extraction and transformation using the data pipelines component, which will greatly speed up the extraction processes.

-- Data visualization through the visualization component, which provides an easy way to use OpenHexa data in different data visualization and business intelligence tools.
+- Data visualization through the visualization component.
+This provides an easy way to use OpenHexa data in different data visualization and business intelligence tools.

-OpenHexa also provides powerful access control features, allowing you to make sure that every user can only see and work on the data he has been authorized to use.
+OpenHexa also provides powerful access control features.
+These allow you to make sure that users can only see and work on specific data for which they have authorization.